Endercraft2017/Voice-Multi-Format-Q-A-System/README.md

-Perfect 👍 Thanks for clarifying.
-Since you want the screenshots **embedded inline** and the README to cover **all the functionalities, workflow, and skills used**, here’s a polished `README.md` draft for your project:

----

 # 🧠 AI-Powered RAG Web App

 This project is a **full-stack AI-powered Retrieval-Augmented Generation (RAG) application** that enables users to upload documents or audio files, ask natural language questions, and receive AI-generated answers based on the content.